towczare/fpp-mongodb/04_restaurants-documents/README.md

 2. Save document in your computer and import it using Mongo Compass Community:
 - Create new database `restaurants`
 - Switch to database `restaurants`
-- Create new collection `restaurant`
+- Create new collection `restaurants`
 - From upper menu choose Collection -> Import Data
 - Select saved `restaturant.json` file and import it.
 3. Validate results by executing following query: